quyvu01/OfX/src/OfX.EntityFrameworkCore/README.md

-# OfX-Nats
+# OfX.EntityFrameworkCore

-OfX-Nats is an extension package for OfX that leverages Nats for efficient data transportation.
-This package provides a high-performance, strongly-typed communication layer for OfX’s Attribute-based Data Mapping, enabling streamlined data retrieval across distributed systems.
+OfX.EntityFrameworkCore is an extension package for OfX that integrates with Entity Framework Core to simplify data fetching by leveraging attribute-based data mapping.
+This extension streamlines data retrieval using EF Core, reducing boilerplate code and improving maintainability.

 [Demo Project!](https://github.com/quyvu01/TestOfX-Demo)